oslabs-beta/DenoStore/README.md

 To set up your server:

 - Import _Oak_, _Denostore_ class and your _schema_
-- Create a new instance of Denostore with your desired configuration
+- Create a new instance of DenoStore with your desired configuration
 - Add the route to handle GraphQL queries ('/graphql' by default)

 Below is a simple example of configuring DenoStore for your server file, but there are several configuration options.
 Please refer to the [docs](http://denostore.io/docs) for more details